dackerman/wealth-tracker/README.md

 - **Daily Data Synchronization**: Your financial data updates automatically every day to ensure you always have the most current information.

+- **Retirement Forecast**: Plan for your financial future using the built-in retirement calculator and scenario comparison tools.

 ## 🛠️ Technical Stack

 WealthVision is built with a modern, scalable tech stack: